What is Demand Side Response?

 Why was Demand Side Response introduced?

 Demand for electricity is increasing, but many older and more polluting forms of generation are being phased out.
 This gap in supply is gradually being filled with more renewable sources like wind and solar.
 However, as these forms of generation are more intermittent, managing this transition requires a delicate balance to ensure there is sufficient affordable electricity, when it's needed most.

-The Association for Decentralised Energy (ADE) estimates that 16% of the UK’s peak electricity requirement could be provided by DSR providers, saving consumers approximately £600m by 2020 and £2.3bn by 2035.
-Because approximately 70% of the UK’s electricity is consumed by large commercial businesses, DSR schemes have played a significant role in encouraging more businesses to adopt more sustainable forms of energy.
+The Association for Decentralised Energy (ADE) estimates that 16% of the UK’s peak electricity requirement could be provided by DSR responders, saving consumers approximately £600m by 2020 and £2.3B by 2035.

 If you’re on a half-hourly (HH) or pass-through contract and your business has the ability to modify your electricity demand in response to system operator signals, we can advise you on the best solutions to optimise your electricity usage.
 With our guidance, we can transform demand challenges into financially viable opportunities to increase revenue and corporate social responsibility.

 Ready when you are.

 Get in touch today to speak with an advisor about how to make the most of your existing energy assets to cut costs and optimise efficiency specifically according to your budget and objectives.